 Note.
 Bicycle dynamos are alternators equipped with permanent magnets.
 These are typically clawpole generators delivering energy at rather low RPM.
 The sidewall-running dynamo (aka bottle dynamo) is the most popular type.

 Most bicycle dynamos are rated 6V, 3W (500 mA at 6V).
 However, the power of a dynamo light system depends somewhat on the speed.
-In a standard bicycle light system, the power is zero at standstill.
+In a standard bicycle lights system, the power is zero at standstill.
 At moderate speed it’s about 3W, and at very high speed it’s just a little more than 3W.

 Some manufacturers include limiting zener diodes or other forms of overvoltage protection, to protect the light bulbs.
 Experienced hobbyists usually remove this internal protection circuitry to get more supply output from the same dynamo!